 When Employers Notify Applicants

-In fact, some employers don’t even notify applicants who actually interview with them that they weren’t selected for a second interview or for the job.
-Other companies, though, may send rejection letters to applicants that are not selected for a position after the interview process is complete.
+- Other companies may send rejection letters to applicants who are not selected for a position after the interview process is complete.

 What is Included in a Rejection Letter Sent After a Job Interview

-It’s safer, legally speaking, for companies to write a simple rejection letter which thanks the interviewee for taking the time to meet with the hiring manager.
+It’s safer, from a legal perspective, for companies to write a simple rejection letter that thanks the interviewee for taking the time to meet with the hiring manager.
 If the company is interested in considering an applicant for other openings, the letter may state that as well.

 Examples of Rejection Letters